This post may contain affiliate links. Please read our disclosure policy.

 • ½ teaspoon red pepper flakes

-• cup freshly grated parmesan cheese or romano cheese
+• cup shredded Parmesan cheese or romano cheese

 Instructions

-• Stir in cream and simmer an additional 7-10 minutes or until thickened.
+• Stir in the cream and simmer for an additional 9 to 11 minutes or until thickened.

-• Remove from heat, stir in parmesan cheese and parsley.
-Taste and season with salt and pepper.
+• Remove from heat, and add the parmesan cheese and parsley.
+Stir, taste, and season with salt and pepper.

 Video